hkleinsorgen/JNIPort/site/introduction.md

 class new_String: 'Hello!'. "--> a java.lang.String(Hello!)"
 ```

-There's lots more to tell, but I want to keep this example short.
 See the rest of the JNIPort documentation for details.